Filing Status - What Works, What Doesn't

 First - Married Filing Jointly (MFJ).
 Two taxpayers who are legally married who are including all of their income and deductions on one tax return.
 May include any number of dependents.
-Usually beneficial for spouses who have DISPARATE incomes (one high / one low) or taxpayers with HIGH deductions (mortgage interest, property taxes, donations, etc).
+Usually beneficial for spouses who have DISPARATE incomes (one high / one low or none at all).
 This is because of the way the tax tables are set up.

 Second - Married Filing Separately (MFS).
 Two taxpayers who are legally married who want to file separate returns.
 I discuss this status under "Returns I Won't File" (here).
 May include any number of dependents on each return.
 This status is chosen for only one reason that I know of - legal liability.
 If both taxpayers sign the return, the IRS can collect the debt from either one.
 With separate returns, each spouse is liable only for their tax debt.
 So this status is usually selected for legal purposes (limiting the ability of the IRS to collect a tax debt from both spouses) and almost always results in a higher joint tax liability.

 Third - Single.
 One unmarried taxpayer.
 May include any number of dependents NOT related to the taxpayer (a dependent who is a close relative would qualify the taxpayer for Head of Household, see below).
 If it's just you this is your only option.